GTekSD/SUASS/Rapid-Fire_Interview-questions.md

 •	Improper Certificate Validation

-### LFI/File traversal/Directory Listing
+## LFI / File traversal / Directory Listing
 Local File Inclusion (LFI) and File Traversal (also known as Path Traversal) are both vulnerabilities that can be exploited in web applications to gain unauthorized access to files on a server.
 However, they differ in their nature and the way they exploit the application's file handling mechanisms.

-### Q.1.
-Local File Inclusion (LFI):
+### Local File Inclusion (LFI):
 Local File Inclusion occurs when an attacker is able to include (i.e., load or execute) files from the local file system of the server hosting the web application.

 The vulnerability typically arises when the application allows user-supplied input to be directly included or referenced in a file path without proper sanitization or validation.

 By manipulating the input, an attacker can traverse the file system and include sensitive files that are accessible by the application.

 The attacker can view the content of files, such as configuration files, log files, or even execute arbitrary code if the application allows the inclusion of executable files.

-### Q.2.
-File Traversal (Path Traversal):
+### File Traversal (Path Traversal):
-File Traversal, also known as Directory Traversal, refers to an attack technique where an attacker can access files located outside of the intended directory.
+File Traversal, also known as Directory Traversal or Path Traversal, refers to an attack technique where an attacker can access files located outside of the intended directory.

 The vulnerability arises when the application does not properly validate and sanitize user-supplied input used to construct file paths.

 By manipulating the input, an attacker can traverse directories and access files located in other directories or even on different parts of the file system.

 The attacker can potentially view sensitive files, modify files, or execute arbitrary commands depending on the application's permissions and the files accessible.

-### Q.3.
-Directory Listing:
+### Directory Listing:
 Directory Listing is not a vulnerability itself, but rather a feature or misconfiguration of a web server that allows the server to display the contents of a directory when there is no default file specified.

 When directory listing is enabled and proper access controls are not in place, it can expose the directory's contents, including sensitive files or directories that were not intended to be publicly accessible.

 If an attacker identifies a directory with directory listing enabled, they can easily navigate through the files and gain insights into the application's structure and potentially find vulnerabilities or sensitive information.

-_In summary, Local File Inclusion (LFI) and File Traversal (Path Traversal) are both file-based vulnerabilities that allow unauthorized access to files.
-LFI._
+**_In summary, Local File Inclusion (LFI) and File Traversal (Path Traversal) are both file-based vulnerabilities that allow unauthorized access to files._**

-### Mitigation for the 3 different vulnerabilities:
+## Mitigation for the 3 different vulnerabilities:
 Make sure to answer all the mitigation questions with regards to OWASP:

-### Q.File Inclusion (LFI) vulnerabilities.
+### Local File Inclusion (LFI) Mitigation:

 1. Input Validation and Whitelisting:
 -	Implement strong input validation and sanitization to prevent malicious input.